 Cognitive behavioural therapy (CBT) is a type of therapy based on the idea that unhelpful and unrealistic thinking leads to negative behaviour.

 CBT aims to break this cycle and find new ways of thinking that can help you behave in a more positive way.

-- you have moderate postnatal depression and a previous history of depression
+They may also be used if you have mild postnatal depression and a previous history of depression.

 Antidepressants work by balancing mood-altering chemicals in your brain.
 They can help ease symptoms such as low mood, irritability, lack of concentration and sleeplessness, allowing you to function normally and helping you cope better with your new baby.

-Antidepressants take two to four weeks to start working, so it's important to keep taking them even if you don't notice an improvement straight away.
-You should also continue taking your medicine for the full length of time recommended by your doctor.
-If you stop too early, depression may return.
+Antidepressants usually need to be taken for at least a week before the benefit starts to be felt, so it's important to keep taking them even if you don't notice an improvement straight away.
+You'll usually need to take them for around six months after you start to feel better.
+If you stop too early, your depression may return.

 Antidepressants and breastfeeding

 If you’re breastfeeding, talk to your doctor about suitable medicines, as not all anti-depressants are safe to take while breastfeeding.